MEDITATION & MINDFULNESS

 How does it work?

-- IRL Seminars are designed for whole year groups at once, and usually run for around an hour.
+- IRL Seminars are designed for whole year groups at once, but can be customised to suit your needs.

-- Throughout the seminar, individual and small group activities ensure students stay engaged and learn the content of the seminar through doing as much as hearing and seeing.
+- We combine stories, individual and small group activities to ensure students stay engaged and learn the content of the seminar through doing as much as hearing and seeing.

 Get in touch